 If you're earning less income, a lender may think your capacity to make loan repayments has diminished which can make them nervous.

 Remember, lenders have a responsibility to ensure borrowers can repay their home loan comfortably.
-So, make sure to maintain your income and expenditure wherever you can.
+This is why it's important to maintain your income and expenditure as much as you can by maintaining stable employment, avoiding taking on any new debts during the home loan process, and reducing discretionary spending.

 If your credit score falls below a certain number, a lender may decline your home loan application.